Best Practices for Painting Rental Properties: A Landlord's Guide

 Paint ceiling and trim the same color.

-Matching the ceiling color to the wall color makes a space appear more open and airy.
-Painting trim the same color also gives a sleek, cohesive look.
-Use semi-gloss paint on trim for easier cleaning.
+Matching the ceiling to the wall color can make rooms feel larger and more cohesive.
+Painting trim the same color simplifies touch‑ups; use semi‑gloss on trim for easier cleaning.

 Consider repainting after each tenant.